mauriciord/expo-template-with-react-query/README.md

 - Eslint
 - [Eslint Rules by W. Candillon](https://github.com/wcandillon/eslint-config-react-native-wcandillon)
 - Env variables
+- Auto to manage semver and auto publishing

 ## how to run
 navigate to the root folder of this project, checkout the correct branch, and: